squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 * :n:`?`: using a name automatically choosen by Squirrel;
-* :n:`_`: using an automatically choosen name for variables, and the name :n:`_` for assumptions, which is a special name that can never by referred to by the user.
+* :n:`_`: using an automatically choosen name for variables, and the name :n:`_` for assumptions, which is a special name that can never be referred to by the user.
 Note that, contrary to other :n:`@hypothesis_id`, several assumption may be named :n:`_`.

 A :gdef:`and/or introduction pattern<and or ip>` :n:`@and_or_ip` will,